 This situation illustrates the commitment Sophia and I share to exemplify inclusion of everyone into all aspects of society, through our unique abilities and endeavors.
 Because of Sophia, these families could have a conversation about looking different and being similar.
 (Little did they know of her athletic accomplishments!)
 The more we see, the more familiar, comfortable, and accepting of “others” we become.

 One of my favorite slogans I saw on the t-shirt of a man seated in his wheelchair says, “Don’t Dis My Abilities.”
 All I can see in Sophia and the persons I know facing “disabilities” is superior capabilities in most every aspect of life.
 How is it that Sophia could ever be considered “disabled?”
 She could swim circles around me, a former lifeguard.

-It is my intention to have this art of Sophia plus two more works on display at the USOC Visitors Center by the Memorial Day 2019 weekend.
+Sophia’s sculpture plus two more works will be installed at the USOC Visitors Center before July 4, 2019.
 We invite you to experience this emotionally compelling art and the athletes it represents.
 Plus, it is fascinating to see the entire Center.
-Perhaps you can be lucky enough to score a tour with Sophia!
+Perhaps you can be lucky enough to score a tour with Sophia.

 Follow the conversation #SculptingSophia #SculptingPara